Skip to main content

 Electronically Locked Doors

-These electronically locked doors can only be accessed by authorized personnel using a variety of access devices and the most commonly methods used are:
+These electronically locked doors can only be accessed by authorized personnel using a variety of access devices and the most common methods used are:

 • Key Pads Panels: These are similar to using an ATM machine and you just need to enter the correct pin number within the panel to get access to the area.